willnorris/gum/README.md

 Exact content types and identifier format are configurable, but the overall design is strongly modelled after [Whistle][].

+This is the URL resolver I run behind <https://willnorris.com/>.
 While I'll probably do my best to keep things configurable, reusability is not a primary goal for now.
 I'm primarily developing it for use on my personal website, so may occasionally hardcode some things that limit others' use.

 [Whistle]: http://tantek.com/w/Whistle